dsl-unibe-ch/CAS_NLP_M4/README.md

     1. Go to home directory with `cd ..`
     1. Upgrade ipykernel with `pip install --upgrade pip ipykernel`
     1. Install a kernel with `CAS_NLP_M4/.venv/bin/python -m ipykernel install --user --name cas-nlp --display-name "Python(cas-nlp)"`
-    2. Activate the jupyter lab with `jupyter lab --no-browser --port 8891` and copy the path under the notebook "select kernel".
+    2. Activate the jupyter lab with `jupyter lab --no-browser --port 8891`
+    3. Copy the path "http://localhost:8891/lab?token=YOUR_TOKEN" under the notebook "select kernel -> Existing Jupyter Server -> Path" and press enter.

 # Before each session
 1. Create a new session with